WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 __Static methods__ tells the method not to bind to an instance.
 For the example, the method would normally be a bound method, but the `@staticmethod` makes this into a regular function.

 __Class methods__ tells the method not to bind to an instance, but the `@classmethod` binds the method to a class.
 A class method is used to share among all the instances.

-#### <a id="descriptors">Descriptors</a>

-__Descriptors__ are classes which, when accessed through either get, set, or delete, can also alter other objects.
-Descriptors are not meant to be used alone and instead are used when building object-oriented databases or classes that have attributes whose values are dependent on each other.

 - - - -